 What is the psychoanalytic approach?

 The psychoanalytic approach refers to delving into an individual’s unconscious mind and bringing conscious awareness to it.
-The perspective in this approach is that a person’s past experiences, especially that of childhood, heavily influence his/her behavior as an adult.
+This approach’s perspective is that a person’s past experiences, especially childhood, heavily influence his/her behavior as an adult.

 What is psychodynamic therapy used to treat?